jdrichardsappacad/react-2021/week-15/practices/01-react-class-component-intro-short-practice/README.md

 Remove each `onClick` and `onChange` method from your `JSX`.
 You will recreate them shortly.

-Also, remember to import the `FunctionalComponentTwo.js` component that will now be the child of this component.
+Also, remember to import the __FunctionalComponentTwo.js__ component that will now be the child of this component.

 ## Setting State

-Look in the `FunctionalComponentOne` file and notice the two slices of state.
+Look in the __FunctionalComponentOne.js__ file and notice the two slices of state.
 State in class components is represented by one single object.
 Each key inside the object represents a `slice of state` and the `initial value` is the value for the key.

 The classic approach to creating state in class components is to use a constructor function.